 - Remove the bottle and add the oil to the pan, slowly.

 - Place the bottle back on the scale.
 The number on the scale will be negative and tell you how much oil is “missing” from the bottle.
 That’s how much you used.

 This method works best for times you don’t need precision.
 If you need one teaspoon of oil, I wouldn’t recommend this method.

-On the other hand, if you’re adding Greek yogurt to a taco salad and haven’t pre-planned how much you’re going to use, it’s perfect.
-Simply zero out the scale with the yogurt on it, plop a big spoonful on your salad, and go about your day.
+On the other hand, if you need Greek yogurt to use a garnish for southwest quesadillas and haven’t pre-planned how much you’re going to use, it’s perfect.
+Simply zero out the scale with the yogurt on it, plop a big spoonful in a bowl, and go about your day.